EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. Examine the code to confirm XML and JSON schema validation is implemented.
 2. Design test cases to invoke APIs with abnormal XML or JSON payload to verify the schema validation is functional, confirm any data that fails the validation are rejected.

 7.3 Session ID of web application must be random and after authentication new session id must be genereated.
+(This rule will take effect in R1.0)

 Test steps:
 1. Log in the system and record the session ID.
 2. Log out then log in the system again, compare the session ID with the previous one, confirm the session IDs are different.

 7.4 Server must have mechanism to restrict the file types during uploading of files to the directories which contain web page files.
+(This rule will take effect in R1.0)

 Test steps:
 1. Upload the files with restricted file extenstions.